halimath/dnd30crs/README.md

 To create a PDF version, a [puppeteer](https://github.com/puppeteer/puppeteer/) script is provided.

+## Downloads

+You may download generated PDF version from the [releases page](https://github.com/halimath/dnd30crs/releases/).

 ## How to develop

 You need [nodejs](https://nodejs.org/en/) and npm installed.